Recognition of Seifert fibered spaces with boundary is in NP: Introduction

-The main piece of technical machinery we develop is that of \emph{\ths{}s}, which are defined in Section~\ref{section:ths} and are essential for the results in Section~\ref{section:fundamentalannulicollection}.
-They arise from cutting handle structures along normal surfaces, then requiring that normal surfaces in the resulting manifold are disjoint from the cut-open boundary (the \emph{forbidden region}).
-We extend the usual normal surface theory to this setting in Appendix~\ref{appendix:normalsurfacesinths}, culminating in Proposition~\ref{prop:incompressiblenormalsurface}.
-We use this in Section~\ref{appendix:fundamentalsurfaces} to give some bounds on collections of ``relatively'' fundamental surfaces.
-This work is based on ideas used by King~\cite[\S3.2-3]{KingPolytopality} and Lackenby~\cite[\S12.2]{LackenbyCertificationKnottedness}, among others, which have not been previously rigorously generalised.
-Appendix~\ref{appendix:normalsurfacesinths} largely follows ideas from standard normal surface theory as described by Matveev~\cite[\S4]{Matveev}.
-Split handle structures generalise handle structures and allow us to effectively study collections of disjoint normal surfaces with boundary, as seen in the following result.
-A normal surface in a \ths{} is \emph{duplicate} (see Definition~\ref{defn:duplicate}) if two of its components are normally isotopic or if one is isotopic into the forbidden region.
+We then need to establish the theory of \emph{\ths{}s}, which are defined in Section~\ref{section:ths} and are essential for the work in Section~\ref{section:fundamentalannulicollection}.
+They arise from cutting handle structures along normal surfaces, then studying normal surfaces in the resulting manifold that are disjoint from the cut-open boundary.
+We will use them to bound the size of a maximal collection of ``relatively'' fundamental surfaces.
+In standard normal surface theory, we can bound the size of a single minimal essential surface by an exponential in the size of the triangulation $\norm{\mathcal{T}}$.
+We wish to exhaust our manifold with such surfaces.
+Na\"ively applying normal surface theory, the bound we would obtain would be a tower of exponentials whose height would be linear in $\norm{\mathcal{T}}$.
+Using \ths{}s, we can instead bound the size of the collection by $c^{\norm{\mathcal{T}}^2}$ (see Corollary~\ref{corr:stackedfundbound} for a precise statement).
+This result is the technical heart of the paper.
+This work is based on ideas used by King~\cite[\S3.2-3]{KingPolytopality} and Lackenby~\cite[\S12.2]{LackenbyCertificationKnottedness}, among others, which have not previously been rigorously generalised.
+We delay some of the technical proofs in this theory to Appendix~\ref{appendix:normalsurfacesinths}, as they largely follow ideas from standard normal surface theory as described by Matveev~\cite[\S4]{Matveev}.